jackmitchelwidman/comp-115/lab-3.md

-# Lab 4: Structures
+# Lab 3: Structures

-You may submit this lab to lab4 on Handin (this is optional).

 **Important**: Whenever you write a function in this class, follow the design recipe.
-You will be graded accordingly.

 ## 1 Defining structures